-The average Medicare Advantage plan premium is estimated at $23 per month in 2020.
-About half of the plans that provide prescription drug coverage have no monthly premium, except for the Part B premium ($148.50 in 2021 for most people).
+The average Medicare Advantage plan premium is estimated at $21 per month in 2021.
+A little over half of the plans that provide prescription drug coverage have no monthly premium, except for the Part B premium ($148.50 in 2021 for most people).

 What are the out-of-pocket costs of a Medicare Advantage plan?